What You Need to Know About Veterinary Assistant or Laboratory Animal Caretaker

 Veterinary Assistants and Laboratory Animal Caretakers who work in Massachusetts, Maine, or Alaska, make the highest salaries.

-How much do Veterinary Assistants and Laboratory Animal Caretakers make in different U.S. states?
+Below is a list of the median annual salaries for Veterinary Assistants and Laboratory Animal Caretakers in different U.S. states.

 |State||Annual Mean Salary|